 In Grand Theft Auto IV, Niko is portrayed as a jaded individual who is haunted by bad things he has done in the past, and is trying to make a new life for himself in Liberty City.
 Like in San Andreas, you can wantonly murder all the people you want, and in a way it's even more disturbing listening to Niko say things like "Stay down, my friend!
 I don't want to hurt you!" as he continues to stab an old lady as she writhes around on the ground screaming.
 Also "I don't want to use this!
 BAMBAMBAMBAMBAM Don't make me kill you friend!
 BAM"

-Saints Row 2 has the same segregation with the Killed Off for Real as NPC allies can be revived by the player and non-allies can be revived by paramedics.
-The way that you and other characters act is a lot less segregated as shown by Johnny Gat's trial for over 300 counts of murder though that's probably a little low too.
+In Saints Row 2 allies can be revived by the player and non-allies can be revived by paramedics.
+The way that you and other characters act is a lot less segregated as shown by Johnny Gat's trial for over 300 counts of murder, though that's probably a little low too.

 In The Godfather: The Game, after Sonny's death Don Vito calls a truce with the other four families, saying that unless pushed he will not be the one to break it.
 This doesn't stop you as Aldo Trapani from continuing your quest to take over businesses for the Corleones and kill enemy mobsters.

 PROTOTYPE is similar.
 Alex Mercer is depicted as heroic and actually willing to risk his life to protect people during the cutscenes and comic book tie-in and willing to let people live and just tell him what he wants to know, In gameplay, he can do much more than kill people for little to no reason and will just take the information for himself instead of listening to them.
 Thought you don't have to do this, and you actually get an Achievment for acting humanely.
 Averted in the sequel, however, where Alex has done a Face-Heel Turn.